MedScan-AI/MedScan_ai/deploymentVisionInference/terraform/README.md

 ### ⚠️ IMPORTANT: Scope of Destruction

-`terraform destroy` will **ONLY** delete Vision Inference resources managed by this Terraform configuration:
+The cleanup process will **ONLY** delete Vision Inference resources:

 #### Resources that WILL BE DELETED:
 - ❌ **Cloud Run service**: `vision-inference-api`